How To Get SOC 2 Certified: A Step-by-Step Guide

 Availability

 System availability is crucial to maintaining service levels and responding to incidents as quickly as possible.
-To satisfy this requirement, businesses must have processes in place for disaster recovery and backup.
+To satisfy this requirement, businesses must have processes in place for disaster recovery and data backups.

 Processing Integrity